-Burnout can happen quickly when the foundation of a startup rests on the shoulders of a single person.
+Burnout can happen quickly when a startup’s foundation rests on a single person’s shoulders.
 And in addition to having higher chances of support from investors, you’ll also have someone there to assist with smart decision-making.
 And of course, you’ll share responsibility and complement each other’s skillset.

 Taking these factors into consideration, here are some tips for finding the right programming cofounder for your startup:

 Avoid hiring a Freelancer

 Startup companies running on a lean budget may feel inclined to hire freelancers rather than take the time to bring an official, salaried employee on board.
 This is because they don’t feel as though they can offer the same perks that another more reputable company can offer.

 But a freelance developer doesn’t feel accountable for the long-term success of a business the same way a co-founder does.
 And that accountability is important.
 Freelancers also aren’t always a part of the company culture, which is critical in today’s business landscape.

 Look in the right places